What should I pack when moving to Nicaragua?

 We asked people living in Nicaragua to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "When moving to Nicaragua, it is important to pack comfortable clothing in light colors, as well as a supply of insect repellent, sunscreen, and other basic toiletries.
 It is also a good idea to bring along core documents such as passports, driver's licenses, and birth certificates.
 Additionally, be sure to pack any necessary medication and a first-aid kit.
 To make the transition to Nicaragua easier, bring any small appliances you may need, such as hammers, screwdrivers, and pliers.
 Extra batteries for electronics and a surge protector are also essential items.
-Finally, don’t forget to bring portable fans and a mosquito net to help stay cool and protected," said a member in Nicaragua.
+Finally, don’t forget to bring portable fans and a mosquito net to help stay cool and protected," said another expat in Nicaragua.

 Get Quote